voronianski/node-grvtr/README.md

 ### Forcedefault

-Use if you want to force the default image to always load.
+Use if you want to force the default image to always load set this property to ``true``.

 ### Secure

-If you're displaying Gravatars on a page that is being served over SSL you can server gravatars via SSL as well.
+If you're displaying Gravatars on a page that is being served over SSL you can server gravatars via SSL as well while setting this one to ``true``.

 ## Contributing